gtrrz-victor/hf/design.md

 ## Room to improve

+### Backend

 * Adding postman tests.
 I'm not familiarized with it, I have just added 3 tests to check the correct payload format creating a new weeklyMenu.
-* Adding Google JWT authentication (either on front-end and back-end)
+* Adding Google JWT authentication back-end.
-* Adding the missing Recipe fields, like ingredients, stepByStep,nutritionalInfo, scoring system
+* Adding the missing Recipe fields, like ingredients, stepByStep, nutritionalInfo, scoring system.
+* HTTPS instead of HTTP.
+Because it is serve under HTTP, the frontend application deployed on github pages ( it is https ) doesn't allow the app execute request to unsecure endpoints.

+### Frontend

+* Adding the scoring feature for recipes and weekly plan.
+* Adding e2e testing with Cypress.
+It is giving me an error when it is trying to connect with google chrome...
+* Improving the dialog where you can add recipes to an existing weekly plan.
+Now it doesn't help you at all with which recipes you can add.
+You should know beforehand the recipe identifier.